Pre-Engineering at BGSU

 Recommended Two Year Sequence:

-• One semester of general college chemistry with lab (CHEM 1250)*
+One semester of general college chemistry with laboratory components (CHEM 1250 or 1350)*

 Electives will be required to complete a full schedule of classes each semester.